Updated July 2022

 Truly great Vietnamese coffee can be had in a range of establishments, from small shops on street corners to higher-end establishments with river views.
 If you’re new to the city it’s easy to be overwhelmed by the staggering choice of Vietnamese cafes on offer, so take a look at our guide and find some of the best drinkeries in which to sample a true taste of local culture.

 Read more on Vietnamese Cafes

 Did someone say ‘cocktail’?!
 Partaking in a fancy tipple is a fine way to close a day’s shopping, touring or even just lazing on the beach.
 Hoi An has a great range of happy hours in the Old Town, An Hoi and even at the beach.
 For those on a budget, it’s a great way of experiencing one of the city’s more upmarket establishments for a fraction of the usual price of a beverage.
 And for those looking to party, you’ll find some great starts to your evening’s boozing right here.

 Cafes for Working: Digital Nomads

-For those lucky people who can work anywhere they lay their head – with the aid of a laptop of course – find our recommended spaces on our Digital Nomads‘ page.
-Of course, Hoi An has many cafes that won’t mind you pulling up and working for an hour or two, but it’s in these dedicated spaces where you’ll find the set-up, peace and quiet that you need for another hard day’s work out of the office.
+For those lucky people who can work anywhere they lay their head – with the aid of a laptop of course Hoi An has many cafes that won’t mind you pulling up and working for an hour or two, but it’s in these cafes for working where you’ll find the set-up, peace and quiet that you need for another hard day’s work out of the office.